frederic-perez/AmE-dictionary/data/dictionary.md

 __cloture__
 __cloud > to be on cloud 9__ _She and her husband are on cloud 9 about their daughter._
 __cloud nine__
+__cloud the issue__ _idiom_ To obfuscate or distract from the topic at hand by introducing irrelevant and/or misleading information.
 __cloud__ _v_ _To cloud my judgement._
 __clough__ _n_ :three::hammer:
 __clout<sup>1</sup>__ _n informal_ :nine::m: Influence; _esp_ effective political power. _Latino interests are increasing their political clout._ _The Cubs are unleashing their new clout._